feigroup/TVDN/readme.md

 Detection.PlotEcpts(saveFigPath="detectionResults.jpg")
 # save figure if you specify the `saveFigPath`

-# Plot the Reconstruncted Ymat.
+# Plot the reconstruncted Ymat.
 Detection.PlotRecCurve(idxs=[43, 45, 59], saveFigPath="recCurve.jpg")
-# idxs: The indices of sequence to plot
+# idxs: The indices of sequences to plot

 # Plot the eigen values curve
 Detection.PlotEigenCurve()